learnabpframework/learnabp/docs/en/Community-Articles/2022-05-20-ABP-and-Ionic/Post.md

 npm install -g @ionic/cli
 ```

-Navigate to the IonicApp folder and now run the following command, the `start` creates a new Ionic Solution, the `type` of solution is Angular and `--capacitor` [Capacitor](https://capacitorjs.com) is a cross-platform native runtime that makes it easy to build modern web apps that run natively on IOS, Android, and the Web.
+Navigate to the IonicApp folder and now run the following command,

 ```bash
 ionic start ionic-app blank --type=angular --capacitor
 ```

+> The `start` argument creates a new Ionic Solution, the `type` of solution is Angular and `--capacitor` [Capacitor](https://capacitorjs.com) is a cross-platform native runtime that makes it easy to build modern web apps that run natively on IOS, Android, and the Web.

 Using Visual Studio open the folder `Ionic-App` you should see the below